Brushido-W/Data-Science-I-Data-Analytics---Portfolio/Machine Learning Projects/README.md

-# Machine Learning Projects
+# Excel Projects

-This repository contains a collection of Machine Learning Projects that I have created.
-Each project focuses on different aspects of Machine Learning with python and showcases various concepts and functionalities.
+Welcome to the Excel Projects repository!
+This collection features a variety of projects focusing on data analysis, visualization, and complex calculations using Microsoft Excel.
+Each project is designed to address different data-related challenges and showcase my proficiency in harnessing the power of spreadsheets for insightful decision-making.

 ## Projects

+1. **Inventory Analysis**

+   Explore a comprehensive Excel project that delves into inventory management.
+Key metrics include item values, availability, stock status, and more.
+The project aims to provide a dynamic and user-friendly dashboard for effective inventory analysis.
+The dashboard is designed to showcase data for specific months, allowing for tailored analyses based on real-time and historical data.

+2. **Supply Chain Analysis**

+   Dive into this Excel project that focuses on supply chain optimization.
+Metrics such as defect date, availability, lead time, and supplier defect rate are analyzed to derive valuable insights for informed decision-making.
+The project aims to establish a user-friendly dashboard for effective supply chain analysis, allowing for filterable metrics by both months and product.

-1. **Sentiment Analysis using Neural Networks**
+3. **Sentiment Analysis for Book Reviews**

-   This Project focuses on implementing a basic form of Natural Language Processing (NLP) known as Sentiment Analysis.
-The objective is to develop two distinct neural networks using Keras to classify book reviews as either positive or negative.

-2. **Using Keras to Build and Train Recurrent Neural Networks**

-   Develop a LSTM network in Keras to solve a time-series prediction problem for International Airline Passengers.
-Predict the number of passengers (in units of 1,000) for the next month based on the current month's data.

-3. **Recognizing CIFAR-10 images with Deep Learning**

-   This project implements the popular Snake Game using Python and the Pygame library.
-Players control a snake that grows in length by consuming food while avoiding collisions with walls or its own body.
-To control the snake the comands W,A,S and D are used.
+   In this project, two different neural networks in Keras are implemented to classify book reviews as either positive or negative.
+The project is broken down into steps, including getting the dataset, preprocessing the data, building the model, training and testing the model, and making predictions.
+The dataset used is a small portion of the Multi-Domain Sentiment Dataset, specifically focusing on book reviews.

+4. **Unsupervised Machine Learning**

+   This project explores the differences between various cities using unsupervised learning methods, including Principal Component Analysis (PCA) and various clustering techniques.
+The data contains information on 48 cities with 4 variables each.
+The project involves exploring data, performing correlation analysis, implementing PCA, and conducting cluster analysis using both Hierarchical Clustering and K-means.
+The goal is to compare the results and gain insights into city differences.